MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.3.1
+- Update docs (fix link to on-prem extension).

+#### 1.3.0
+- Fix compatibility issue with latest Azure DevOps deployment leading to the error **VS403666: The email of the identity is not viewable**.
+- Remove support for Team Foundation Server 2017 due to library incompatibility.

 #### 1.2.2
 - Fix bug in output variable creation that led to empty variables.